Blood Flow Restriction

 BFR has consistently demonstrated to be a safe modality in the literature.
 It has been performed on thousands of subjects in the peer-reviewed literature with little to no side effects.

-You can read some of the safety studies and review papers on our Publications Page
+If you want even more information, you can read some of the safety studies and review papers on our Publications Page

 Is BFR within my scope of practice as a Physical Therapist or Athletic Trainer?